jlan84/knn-assignment/pair.md

     nosetests code/test_decision_tree.py
     ```

+* The file `run_decision_tree.py` should run your Decision Tree code, print the resulting decision tree and show the predicted results.

 ### Steps to Implementing

 We will be implementing the **CART** algorithm.
 This means that every split will be binary.
 For categorical features, splits will be like: `sunny` or `not sunny`.
 For continuous features, splits will be like: `<80` or `>=80`.